edwinmoradian90/scripts/README.md

 ```

-The latter will prompt you input the missing information in the terminal, while the former will just make the changes.
+The latter will prompt you to input the missing information in the terminal, while the former will just make the changes.

 ### mdcd

-The mdcd command is a very simple command that simply creates a directory and cds into the directory you just created.
+The mdcd command is a very simple command that creates a directory and cds into it.
-The issue with doing this with the regular mkdir command is that you would always have to write an extra command after the creating the directory,
+The issue with doing this with the regular mkdir command is, you would always have to write an extra command after the creating a directory,
-which could did not auto-complete mind you.
+which could not auto-complete, by the way.

 Before you would have to do this: